Nerdman3000/AGOT-Crowns-of-Westeros_Public-Release/README.md

 - Crown of Gold Road
 - Crown of Crakehall
 - Crown of Tumbleton
-- Crown of The Orchards
+- Crown of the Orchards
 - Crown of Bitterbridge
-- Crown of The Northmarch
+- Crown of the Northmarch
-- Crown of The Kingswood
+- Crown of the Kingswood
 - Crown of Stone and Sky
-- Crown of The Red Mountains
+- Crown of the Red Mountains
-- Crown of The Brimstone
+- Crown of the Brimstone
-- Crown of The Tor
+- Crown of the Tor
 - Crown of Godsgrace

 ## Crowns that can be found during the startdates: